dominicm00/website/posts/applying-zettlekasten-to-programming.md

 As any programmer will tell you, code organization is paramount for any non-trivial project.
 When our code grows too big for a single file, we split it up into multiple ones.
 When we have too many files, we put them into folders.
 When we have too many folders, we put them in _more_ folders ad infinitum.
-Where code is placed in this hierarchy greatly influences a project's overall structure.
+This hierarchy strongly shapes a project's structure and maintainability.

-This tree hierarchy feels quite natural.
-It conceptually fits with abstraction, where parent modules abstract the capabilities of their children.
+Tree hierarchies feel quite natural.
+They conceptually fits with abstraction, where parent modules abstract the capabilities of their children.
 It's also easy to implement, leveraging the filesystem for most of the work.
 But how does it work in practice?